MillionConcepts/pdr/docs/supported_datasets.md

   - JIRAM EDRs and RDRs *note: RDRs may not read correctly from their PDS4 labels.
 We recommend opening them from their PDS3 labels.*
   - JunoCam EDRs, RDRs, and maps
-  - MWR EDRs and RDRs *note: performance is better if read from the PDS3 labels. this requires .FMT (format) files, available in the root directories of the MWR volumes.*
+  - MWR EDRs and RDRs *Note: performance is better if read from the PDS3 labels.
+    This requires .FMT (format) files, available in the root directories of the MWR volumes.*
   - Waves RDR 'Burst' tables
 #### LOIRP
   - Lunar Orbiter 1-5 EDRs